Andreas Schjelderup: Style of play

 Schjelderup is regarded as a highly skillful and technical player capable of playing in several offensive positions, due to his versatility; throughout his career, he has been deployed as a striker, as a second striker, or even as a winger, although his primary position is that of an attacking midfielder.
 Playing primarily as a left winger, Schjelderup tends to hug the touchline off the ball.
 He receives possession from teammates out wide before cutting inside and driving towards more central areas, thus ensuring that he can pick up the ball with space and time before looking to make a real impact.
 Schjelderup also has the ability to draw defenders toward him.
 That opens up space for his teammates to exploit.
 Another aspect of his game is his dribbling, Schjelderup has extremely quick feet and excellent agility in one-on-one duels.
 When making attacking runs off the ball, Schjelderup’s main objective is to create lateral separation.
 He very rarely tries to make runs in behind, and instead prefers to make runs out wide and receive in front of the defence.
 Schjelderup idolises Norwegians Martin Ødegaard and Erling Haaland, being compared to the latter due to his goalscoring abilities.

+Personal life

+On 19 November 2025, Schjelderup was convicted of a child pornography offence after he admitted to forwarding a Snapchat video containing two boys under the age of 18 engaging in sexual activity to four of his friends.
+He was handed a 14-day suspended sentence.
+He had previously posted a statement about the incident, which happened when he was 19, calling it a "stupid mistake".